sidola/BuildFinder/README.md

 ### Configure what builds to get

-In the `data` folder, there is a file called `config.jar`.
+In the `data` folder, there is a file called `config.json`.
 This file defines what builds the program should download.
 Below are the valid settings for each option.

 | *buildType*         	| *buildPatch*  	| *dateRange*  	| *filterType* 	| *pages* 	| *classes* (array) 	|